SMS Posen

 The ship also conducted several deployments to the Baltic Sea against the Russian Navy.
 In the first of these, Posen supported a German naval assault in the Battle of the Gulf of Riga.
 The ship was sent back to the Baltic in 1918 to support the White Finns in the Finnish Civil War.
 At the end of the war, Posen remained in Germany while the majority of the fleet was interned in Scapa Flow.
-In 1919, following the scuttling of the German fleet in Scapa Flow, she was ceded to the British as a replacement for the ships that had been sunk.
+In 1919, following the scuttling of the German fleet at Scapa Flow, she was ceded to the British as a replacement for the ships that had been sunk.
 She was then sent to ship-breakers in the Netherlands and scrapped in 1922.